 A view of Incheon International Airport. /Courtesy of News1

-The Incheon airport corporation has pushed a plan to split the Terminal 1 valet parking service into "premium" and "standard."
+The Incheon airport corporation has been pushing a plan to split the Terminal 1 valet parking service into "premium" and "standard."
 The premium option would receive vehicles at the Terminal 1 ground parking lot.
 The plan was to raise the fee from 20,000 won to 40,000 won.
 The standard service would move the vehicle handover location to an outer parking lot near Sky Garden.

 ※ This article has been translated by AI.
 Share your feedback here.